How to edit script steps

 Let's get you to the Call Script Builder:

-2. Click on the campaign Name that you would like to edit.
+2. Click on the script Name that you would like to edit.
 Then, click the blue Edit your script button in the top right corner of the screen.
 This will open the Call Script Builder in a pop-up window.

 3. Once in the Call Script Builder, navigate to the step you would like to edit.
 On the left side of the pop-up, expand any of the [+] symbols to see the different paths in your script, then click on the step name you're looking for.
 If you are having trouble finding the right step, you can always search for it.